chatshipper/chipchat/README.md

 ## Receiving Events

 You can subscribe to any webhook callback events received by the webhook with the `bot.on()` method.
-See our [webhooks guide](https://developers.chatshipper.com/docs/pg-webhooks#section-8-2-webhook-events) for a full list of possible events.
+See our [webhooks guide](https://developers.web1on1.chat/webhooks/events/) for a full list of possible events.

 See [Events](https://github.com/chatshipper/chipchat/tree/master/docs/events.md) for more information on event subsriptions; read [Ingesting Events](https://github.com/chatshipper/chipchat/tree/master/docs/ingest.md) to see how to process payloads from webhooks and other sources.

 ## Sending Messages

-A conversation context encapsulates all properties of a ChatShipper conversation, augmented with message sending methods.
+A conversation context encapsulates all properties of a Web1on1 conversation, augmented with message sending methods.

 See [Conversations](docs/conversation.md) for more information.